Perpetue237/agentsculptor/README.md

 ---

-## 👨‍💻 Developer Guide with DevContainer
+## 👨‍💻 Developer Guide

+This repository supports two workflows:

+With DevContainer → Develop inside VS Code’s DevContainer, vLLM runs in the same container.

+Without DevContainer → Run vLLM in a dedicated container and point your app or CLI at it.

+### 🟢 Option A — With DevContainer

-This repository provides a **VS Code DevContainer** for an optimized development environment with GPU support and vLLM.
+This repository provides a VS Code DevContainer for an optimized development environment with GPU support and vLLM.

-### 1. DevContainer
+1. DevContainer

 Create `.devcontainer/devcontainer.json`: